gomyar/turtlegui/README.md

 ```

 ### *gui-reversed*
-_Optionally used with gui-list._ Reversed the order of the list
+_Optionally used with **gui-list**._ Reversed the order of the list

 ### *gui-key*
-_Optionally used with gui-list._ Populates the given variable with the current key in the list, or the field name of the Object being iterated.
+_Optionally used with **gui-list**._ Populates the given variable with the current key in the list, or the field name of the Object being iterated.
 ```html
 <div gui-list="data.siblings" gui-item="sibling" gui-key="index">
     <div gui-text="index"></div>